IrtazaHussain1/IrtazaHussain1/README.md

 In this Software Industry, I have gained extensive in-depth experience with many tools, programming languages/frameworks, and technologies, which include but are not limited to:

 - 💻 Fullstack: Python, Dotnet, and MERN Stack
-- 🤖 Backend: Python, Dotnet, NodeJS and ExpressJS
+- 🤖 Backend: Python, Dotnet, NodeJS and ExpressJS, Solidity
 - 🎨 Frontend: Javascript, JQuery, React JS, Angular JS, HTML5, CSS3, Bootstrap and Tailwind
-- ⛓️ API: RESTful API and GraphQL
+- ⛓️ API: RESTful API and GraphQL, Web3
 - 🔗 Version Control: Git
 - 💾 Storage: MySQL, PostgreSQL, SQLite, Mongo DB, Firestore, and Redis
 - 💻 Cloud: AWS, and Azure